-Uptown Partners' communications are led by the Program Manager, who also directs Uptown Partners' daily operations and leads its neighborhood development activities.
-As such, most communications techniques operate on an event-by-event basis.
+Uptown Partners' communications are jointly implemented by the Uptown Partners staff.
+Most communications techniques operate on an event-by-event basis.
 This reflects both the capacity of the Uptown Partners staff to conduct communications and the nature of neighborhood sustainable development, which constantly evolves and produces new needs for events and communications to be planned ongoingly and flexibly.
 As Uptown Partners is the neighborhood organization for Uptown, most of their communications focus on reaching neighborhood residents, businesses, and institutions.
 However, while these audiences are their main targets for relaying information, other audiences external to the Uptown community (i.e., funders, the Pittsburgh innovation community, the Pittsburgh non-profit and sustainable development community, etc.) also can and do access Uptown Partners' electronic communications to stay informed about the neighborhood and its community development.